drieswijns/crossbario_tutorial/2_chatroom/README.md

       );
     };

-Tell the application to call new-message whenever the send button is pressed.
+New messages should now appear on the screen.
+But we haven't got a way to send messages yet.
+We will send messages by calling the 'com.crossbar-chat.new-message' function whenever the send button is pressed, just like we did in tutorial 1.

     var on_crossbar_connect = function(session){
       // ...